wormhole-foundation/wormhole/docs/operations.md

 ```bash
 /path/to/wormchain/bin/wormchaind init <your-node-name> --chain-id wormchain --home /path/to/wormchain/directory
 ```
+This command will generate the private validator key.
+That key should be backed up.
+This key is set on `config.toml` file under the `priv_validator_key_file` field.

 #### Generate configuration files
 The `--wormchainURL` argument to the guardian node should point to `<validator address>:9090` which is the `grpc` port